 Here are a few suggestions:

 - Maximize your 401(k).
 Unlike a Roth IRA, your 401(k) has no income "phase-out" limits, so you can typically contribute either the lesser of your income or the contribution limit, which, in 2020, is $19,500, or $26,000 if you’re 50 or older.
 Your pre-tax contributions will reduce your taxable income and your earnings will grow tax deferred.
-However, your employer may also offer a Roth option for your 401(k), in which your earnings could grow tax-free, generally as long as you’ve had your account at least five years and you’re over 59½.
-In the long run, you might be better off by choosing the traditional, tax-deferred 401(k) if you think you’ll be in a lower tax bracket during retirement – and since you’re a high earner, this may well be the case.
+However, your employer may also offer a Roth option for your 401(k), in which your earnings could grow tax-free, generally as long as you’ve had your account at least five years and you’re older than 59½.
+In the long run, you might be better off choosing the traditional, tax-deferred 401(k) if you think you’ll be in a lower tax bracket during retirement – and since you’re a high earner, this may well be the case.
 In making this type of decision, you’ll benefit from consulting your tax advisor.

 - Consider a Roth conversion.
 As mentioned above, a Roth IRA has income limits, and you may well be exceeding them – but that doesn’t necessarily mean you can never take advantage of this investment vehicle, which, like a Roth 401(k), generally provides tax-free withdrawals as long as you meet the age and length of ownership requirements.
 You could convert some or all of the money in your traditional IRA into a Roth IRA, though the amount converted will be subject to tax at ordinary income rates.
 Or you may be able to create a "backdoor" Roth IRA by opening a traditional IRA, making contributions to it and eventually moving those funds to a Roth IRA.
 Any gains you received in your traditional IRA before the conversion may be subject to tax, so you’d need to have the money available in a liquid account.
-Again, though, if you think you’ll be in a lower tax bracket during retirement, you’ll want to carefully evaluate the benefits of any conversion.

 - Think about an annuity.
-With a high income, you may be in a position to "max out" on both your 401(k) and your IRA.
+With a high income, you may be in a position to "max out" on your 401(k) and your IRA.
 When you do, you might want to consider investing in a fixed annuity.
 Your earnings will accumulate tax deferred and generally won’t be treated as taxable income until you start taking payments.
-And may be able to structure an annuity to provide you with an income stream you can’t outlive.
+And you may be able to structure an annuity to provide you with an income stream you can’t outlive.

 - Buy and hold.
 One of the best, and easiest, tax-efficient techniques you can employ is simply to avoid excessive trading of your investments.
 By following a "buy and hold" strategy, you should only have to pay the long-term capital gains tax rate – which is likely to be either 15% or 20% in your case – on the investment's appreciation when you sell individual stocks you’ve held for over a year.